takeyamajp/docker-radicale/README.md

 [![license](https://img.shields.io/github/license/takeyamajp/docker-radicale.svg)](https://github.com/takeyamajp/docker-radicale/blob/master/LICENSE)

 This container is really easy to use and works out-of-the-box.

+    docker run -d -e SSL=false -p 5232:80 -v ~/.var/lib/radicale/collections:/radicale takeyamajp/radicale

 When your server is launched, you can check that everything's OK by going to http://localhost:5232/ with your browser!

-    docker run -d -e SSL=false -p 5232:80 -v ~/.var/lib/radicale/collections:/radicale takeyamajp/radicale

-If you want to use this container with the SSL connection, You have to run it behind a reverse proxy server including a valid SSL certificate.

     FROM centos:centos7
     MAINTAINER "Hiroki Takeyama"